nayefmuhiar/slate/source/index.md

 ]
 ```

-This endpoint retrieves all Cases.
+This endpoint retrieves all Cases in eon access.

 ### HTTP Request